rhregalado/rhregalado.github.io/_essays/essay13.md

 <p>After all, we began by learning that the sunlight warming our skin is already eight minutes and twenty seconds late.</p>

-<p>If it takes you a day, two weeks, five months, a year, or ten for the kind of healing to find you, never worry.
+<p>If it takes you a day, two weeks, five months, a year, or ten for the kind of healing to find you, don’t worry.
 Even the Sun’s warmth arrives a little late.
-Here’s my assurance that time always knows when to show up.
+Time always knows when to show up.
+If life feels empty right now, it’s likely making space for something that is arriving.
 Be patient with your heart.
 Beautiful things in life are never meant to arrive all at once.</p>

 <p>Take heart.</p>

 <p>Your light is on its way.</p>

+<p>(Nabua, 07/2026)</p>

 {% include comments-providers/disqus.html %}